ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 ### `balanceOf()`

-The `balanceOf()` function returns the curent token value associated with a specific address.
-That is, it returns the `u256` value associated witha given address in the `_balances` variable which has type `Map<address, u256>`.
+The `balanceOf()` function returns the current token value associated with a specific address.
+That is, it returns the `u256` value associated with a given address in the `_balances` variable which has type `Map<address, u256>`.
 The function interacts with a contract state variable, but does not change it, so `self` should be its first argument.
 The function also requires an account to look up, with type `address`.
 This function will be called externally, so you can prepend the function declaration with the access modifier `pub`.

 ```fe
 pub fn balanceOf(self, _ account: address) -> u256 {